-Booking your cheap car hire in Athens is a great starting point for a true Helenic experience, but there are other details you should look into before heading around the country.
-The currency in Greece is the Euro (EUR).
-In the cities and main towns you will find ATM machines, some of the more remote towns or villages may not have them.
-The local tax in Greece is 18%.
+After booking your cheap car hire in Austria, take a look at the current exchange rates to prepare for your holidays.
+The currency in Austria is the Euro (EUR).
+In the cities and main tourist areas, there are plenty of ATM machines, however more remote locations may not have them.
+The local tax in Austria is 21%.

-When planning your holidays with a car hire in Greece, be sure to take a look at the following websites to find out tourist office locations, places to visit, accommodations and other helpful tourism information for Greece.
-Start by visiting the Greece National Tourism Office.
+When planning your holiday with a car hire in Austria, be sure to have a look at the following websites to find out tourism office locations, places to visit and further information you may need for your trip.
+To know more, visit the Austrian National Tourism Office website.

-There is no holiday visa requirement for UK citizens travelling to Greece.
-Only a passport is required.
-The British Embassy in Greece is located in Athens.
-To know more about UK Embassies in Greece and other information, visit the website provided.
+UK citizens planning a holiday to Austria do not require a Visa.
+Simply bring your British passport along and you're good to go!
+The main British Embassy is located in Vienna.
+To know more about UK Embassies in Austria and other information, visit the website provided.